chibiboba/JS-202/My Notes/Lesson 5 Notes.md

 Take a few minutes to study these initial settings, comparing them against the example output.
 Most of this CSS should be familiar.
 However, there's some new material here:

+#### Basic css for forms

 - The three `background-*` properties combine to provide the custom look for the `select` control.
-- The `url("data:rest-of-url")` value on `background-image` loads an "inline image" that shows the tiny drop-down arrow in the select box rather than downloading it separately.
-You don't need to know how to make these inline images, but you should know how to use them; you will typically be given the `data:` URL that you can plug directly into the `url()` value.
+- The `url("data:rest-of-url")` value on `background-image` loads an "**inline image**" that shows the tiny drop-down arrow in the select box rather than downloading it separately.
+  - You don't need to know how to make these inline images, but you should know how to use them.
+  - you will typically be given the `data:` URL that you can plug directly into the `url()` value.

 - The `border-radius` property lets you apply rounded corners to any element with a border.
-You should be aware of this property; you'll need it again.
+  - You should be aware of this property; you'll need it again.

 - The `appearance` property lets you turn off the browser-specific default appearance of a widget (the `select` in this case).
-You should know how to remove browser-specific styling from input controls; you'll need it again.
+  - You should know how to remove browser-specific styling from input controls; you'll need it again.

 If you want, you can take a few minutes to look these up at MDN.

-At the time of this writing at the start of 2018, `appearance` is **experimental**.
+- At the time of this writing at the start of 2018, `appearance` is **experimental**.
 However, most browsers in current use support it with the `none` value provided that you use the vendor-specific names `-webkit-appearance` and `-moz-appearance`, e.g.:

 ```css
 select {